opensearch-project/documentation-website/_observability-plugin/trace/index.md

 has_toc: false
 ---

-# Trace Analytics
+# Trace analytics

-Trace Analytics provides a way to ingest and visualize [OpenTelemetry](https://opentelemetry.io/) data in OpenSearch.
+Trace analytics provides a way to ingest and visualize [OpenTelemetry](https://opentelemetry.io/) data in OpenSearch.
 This data can help you find and fix performance problems in distributed applications.

 A single operation, such as a user clicking a button, can trigger an extended series of events.
 The front end might call a back end service, which calls another service, which queries a database, processes the data, and sends it to the original service, which sends a confirmation to the front end.

-Trace Analytics can help you visualize this flow of events and identify performance problems.
+Trace analytics can help you visualize this flow of events and identify performance problems.

 ![Detailed trace view]({{site.url}}{{site.baseurl}}/images/ta-trace.png)

-## Trace Analytics with Jaeger data
+## Trace analytics with Jaeger data

-The Trace Analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
-If you use OpenSearch as the backend for Jaeger trace data, you can use the Trace Analytics built-in analysis capabilities.
+The trace analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
+If you use OpenSearch as the backend for Jaeger trace data, you can use the Trace analytics built-in analysis capabilities.

-To set up your environment to perform Trace Analytics, see [Analyze Jaeger trace data]({{site.url}}{{site.baseurl}}/observability-plugin/trace/trace-analytics-jaeger/).
+To set up your environment to perform trace analytics, see [Analyze Jaeger trace data]({{site.url}}{{site.baseurl}}/observability-plugin/trace/trace-analytics-jaeger/).